gelnior/newebe/README.rst

    python syncdb.py

-**step 4** Set DEBUG constant to True in *settings.py* or *local_settings.py*
+Set DEBUG constant to True in *settings.py* or *local_settings.py*

 To change database name or port change, you must modify your *settings.py* file by settings the following constants : TORNADO_PORT and COUCHDB_DB_NAME.
 Default port is 8000 and default database name is newebe.
 Time zone is set in the same you.
-So if you want to set your own time zone, you must change the TIMEZONE constant value by your timezone.
-Here is the list of [[available timezones]].
+So if you want to set your own time zone, you must change the TIMEZONE constant value by your timezone (cf. wiki).

 NB: The best way to deal with specific configuration is to set this variable in a file called *local_settings.py* in the same directory as *settings.py*.